 Case B artificially sets the optical depths of hydrogen Lyman lines to very large values.
 Under some circumstances this will force the hydrogen recombination lines to their Case B intensities, the limit where all Lyman lines scatter often enough to be degraded into L $\alpha$ and Balmer lines (AGN3, Section 4.2).

-Case B is only intended for setting up "homework" problems or test cases and should never be used in a simulation of a real object.
+This command is only intended for setting up "homework" problems or test cases and should never be used in a simulation of a real object.
 It can have unexpected effects.
-If the cloud does not contain dust then the mean intensity of $L\alpha$ will become very large when this is used.
+If the cloud does not contain dust then the mean intensity of L $\alpha$ will become very large when this is used.
 This may result in unphysical photoionization rates for valence shells of third or fourth-row elements.

-This command must be included in homework-problem PDRs in which the $H^+$ region is ignored.
+Database H-like Lyman pumping off This command must be included in homework-problem PDRs in which the $H^+$ region is ignored.
 If the command were not included then a thin layer of ionized gas would be produced on the face of the PDR.
-This is produced by photoexcitation of $H^0$ by the continuum in the Lyman lines, followed by decay into the metastable 2s $H^0$ level, which is then photoionized by the Balmer continuum.
+This is produced by photoexcitation of $H^0$ by the continuum in the Lyman lines, followed by decay into the metastable $2s H^0$ level, which is then photoionized by the Balmer continuum.